Coronavirus-Related Benefits Updates

 - Filing information to perfect a request for external review

-Co-Pays for COVID-19 Testing Waived: If you meet the Centers for Disease Control and Prevention guidelines for testing and you have a prescription from a doctor, your co-pay for the cost of testing will be waived until December 31, 2020.
+Co-Pays for COVID-19 Testing Waived: If you meet the Centers for Disease Control and Prevention guidelines for testing and you have a prescription from a doctor, your co-pay for the cost of testing will be waived until the end of the national health emergency period.
 The IRS has issued relief that allows High Deductible Health Plans to cover COVID-19 testing without member cost sharing, without jeopardizing eligibility for a Health Savings Account.
-Therefore, this cost share waiver applies to all NYU UHC and Oxford medical plans.
+Therefore, this cost share waiver applies to all NYU UHC medical plans.

-Co-Pays for COVID-19 Serological Antibody Testing Waived: If you have a prescription from a physician for an FDA-approved antibody test, your cost share for the testing will be waived until December 31, 2020.
+Co-Pays for COVID-19 Serological Antibody Testing Waived: If you have a prescription from a physician for an FDA-approved antibody test, your cost share for the testing will be waived until the end of the national health emergency period.

-Co-Pays for Virtual Visits Waived Through June 18: NYU will waive co-pays for virtual visits available through Amwell, Doctors on Demand, Teladoc (PDF), and NYU Langone virtual urgent care (PDF) through June 18, 2020 for participants in the Oxford HMO Plan and the UHC Value, Advantage, and Choice Plus Plans.
-UHC anticipates that their claims systems will be updated by April 1, 2020 to reflect the co-pay waiver.
-Any NYU UHC or Oxford plan member who utilizes a virtual visit between the period of March 6 through April 1 and pays a co-pay will have their claim automatically reprocessed by UHC/Oxford and their co-pay reimbursed.
+Co-Pays for Virtual Visits Waived Through January 20, 2021: NYU will waive co-pays for COVID-related virtual visits through Amwell, Doctors on Demand, Teladoc (PDF), and NYU Langone virtual urgent care (PDF) through January 21, 2021 for participants in the UHC HMO Plan and the UHC Value, Advantage, and Choice Plus Plans.

 Posted March 24, 2020 for faculty and employees on international assignment with Aetna International coverage.
-Added summary of resources and FAQs on June 29, 2020.
+Added summary with updated FAQs on December 21, 2020.

 View Aetna International's summary of COVID-19 resources and FAQs (PDF).